Winton, Queensland: History

-Dispossession of Aboriginal land owners
+Traditional owners

 The traditional owners of the Winton area, the Koa people, consider Bladensburg National Park area (near Winton) to be a special part of their traditional country, and the park is also important to the Maiawali and Karuwali people.

 Jirandali (also known as Yirandali, Warungu, Yirandhali) is an Australian Aboriginal language of North-West Queensland, particularly the Hughenden area.
 The language region includes the local government area of the Shire of Flinders, including Dutton River, Flinders River, Mount Sturgeon, Caledonia, Richmond, Corfield, Winton, Torrens, Tower Hill, Landsborough Creek, Lammermoor Station, Hughenden, and Tangorin.

 Skull Hole, on Surprise Creek, at Bladensburg Station about 15 km from Winton, was the site of a massacre of Aboriginal people in 1877.

 The Koa people have lodged an application to the Federal Court to have their native title legally recognised.
 This application (or "claim") was registered on 28 September 2015, by the National Native Title Tribunal.

 Early exploration

 In one of Australia's greatest mysteries, the Prussian explorer Ludwig Leichhardt set off on an expedition with a group of men and animals from the Condamine River in the Darling Downs, bound for the Swan River Colony across the continent.
 He was last seen on 3 April 1848 at McPherson's Station, Coogoon, still on the Darling Downs.
-His whereabouts thereafter have always been unknown, but he and his men are believed to have met their end in the Great Sandy Desert.
+His whereabouts thereafter have never been known, but he and his men are believed to have met their end in the Great Sandy Desert.
 This expedition may have brought Leichhardt near Winton's future site.

 William Landsborough undertook extensive exploration of both the Western and Diamantina rivers in the 1860s, and it seems likely that he might have found himself at Winton's future site at least once, for it lies on the former.
 In 1866, Landsborough led another expedition up the Diamantina, which would have taken him to within 60 km of the actual site, albeit not right to it.

 The first European settlers in the area came in 1866, but many did not stay very long because a drought struck within a few years.
 The town's true birth came with a sequence of events, both natural and manmade, which gave rise to one new town in Central West Queensland, but also sowed the seeds for another's failure.